api3dao/vitepress-docs/docs/reference/airnode/latest/developers/requesters-sponsors.md

   sponsoring a requester.

-The command `derive-sponsor-wallet-address` will return the public address (`sponsorWalletAddress`) of the sponsorWallet to be funded by the sponsor.
+The command `derive-sponsor-wallet-address` will return the public address (`sponsorWallet` address) of the sponsorWallet to be funded by the sponsor.

 ::: code-group